Japanese Canadians: Internment

 On January 14, 1942, the Canadian government used the War Measures Act to brand Japanese-Canadians enemy aliens and to categorize them as security threats.
 There were 20,881 Japanese placed in internment camps and road camps in British Columbia, and prisoner-of-war camps in Ontario.
 Families were also sent as forced labourers to farms throughout the prairies.
 Three quarters of them were already citizens in Canada.
-A parallel situation occurred in the United States, the Japanese American internment.
+A marginally similar situation occurred in the United States, the Japanese American internment.

 The property and homes of Japanese Canadians living in the province of British Columbia were seized and sold off without their consent in 1943.
 The funds were used to pay for their internment.
 They also had to "pay rent" for living in the internment shacks that they were assigned.
 In 1945, after the war, as part of the continued effort to remove all Japanese Canadians from British Columbia, Prime Minister William Lyon MacKenzie King had his cabinet pass Orders-in-Council to extend the powers of the War Measures Act and give Japanese Canadians two "options": to be relocated to another province "East of the Rockies" or to go "back" to Japan though most were born in Canada and had never been to Japan.
 After organized protests by against their treatment, they were finally given the right to vote in 1949.
 Mobility restrictions were lifted in 1949.